College baseball talent level to go up with change to draft - WHIZ News

 Callis noted that a junior who returns to school next year would be 22 when drafted in 2021.
 That player wouldn’t be in line for a bonus commensurate with his draft slot because MLB teams don’t place as much value on older draftees.
 Plus, Callis said, the draft will be deeper next year, meaning a player who would go in the eighth round this year might not go until the 12th next year.

-What’s certain is there’ll be more older and experienced players in the college game for the foreseeable future, and Schlossnagle said top-to-bottom talent that’s as good as ever now will only get better.
+What’s certain is there will be more older and experienced players in the college game for the foreseeable future, and Schlossnagle said top-to-bottom talent that’s as good as ever now will only get better.

 He said the slotted draft, which began in 2012, continues to be a boon to college baseball.
-That’s because signing bonuses after the 10th round the last eight years have all been about the same, none more than $125,000.
+That’s because signing bonuses after the 10th round, which can be lucrative, usually don’t amount to life-changing money.
 A lot of players who weren’t drafted as high as they thought they would be, especially pitchers, have gone the college route.

 “You play a game on a Tuesday night and everybody throws 90 mph and everybody has a closer who throws 96.
 They’re everywhere,” Schlossnagle said.
 “We already know next year’s draft is only going to be 20 rounds.
 The common thought is it may never be beyond that.
 That’s only going to aid college baseball.”

-Note: This story has been corrected to delete a reference to signing bonuses after the 10th round being no more than $125,000.